 The temperature should be steady at 80°C to 90°C (180°F to 200°F).
 Smoke for a minimum of 4 hours or longer depending on how strong a smoke flavor is desired.

-- Check your bottom tray occasionally to make certain the drippings don’t overflow.
-Remember this cut of meat is best cooked very slow and at low temperatures.
+Check your bottom tray occasionally to make certain the drippings don’t overflow.
+Remember this cut of meat is best cooked very slowly and at low temperatures.

 Slice meat thickly and serve with large crusty rolls and quality BBQ sauce.
 Ready-to-serve tip: never put BBQ sauce on the meat, serve it separately as a dip.